-49. Contributions will be sought from developers through the Community Infrastructure Levy (CIL) and section 106 agreements securing actual and/or financial provision contributions at a level that adequately mitigates impact on existing infrastructure and contributes towards new local facilities, where additional demand will generated.
-The Neighbourhood Proportion of the CIL and any financial contributions not allocated to site-specific projects will be focused on assisting the delivery community projects Calverton.
+49. Contributions will be sought from developers through the Community Infrastructure Levy (CIL) 106 and section agreements securing actual provision and/or financial contributions at a level that adeguately mitigates any impact existing on infrastructure and contributes towards new local facilities, where additional demand will generated.
+The be Neighbourhood Proportion of the CIL and any financial contributions not allocated to site-specific projects will be focused on assisting the delivery of community projects in Calverton.